Fire and rescue services

 Always wear a helmet.

-Only use registered taxis and limousines, preferably arranged through your hotel.
+Only use registered taxis and limousines, preferably arranged through your accommodation.
+Don't share a taxi with strangers.

 Avoid long-distance buses.
 They are poorly maintained and often overloaded.